websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 Make sure your editor can perform these functions:

 * Syntax highlighting, not only of Markdown, but also of the various programming languages used by Liferay (Java, JavaScript, Freemarker, Groovy/Gradle, XML, JSON, etc.).
 * Automatic spell check.
-If a word is highlighted automatically by your spell checker, you’re more likely to catch the error
+If a word is highlighted automatically by your spell checker, you’re more likely to catch the error.
 * Dynamic word wrapping.
 You must be able to turn this off to format tables and then turn it back on to go back to paragraphs.

 If you are new and unsure of which editor to use, see anybody: the whole team loves to evangelize their particular editor.

-### VS Code Tips

 ## Standards of Voice

-Coming soon.
+Though we have many Tech Writers, it's important that the documentation sounds as if there is only one.
+For this reason, we have standards of voice, where we attempt to write the documentation in such a way as to make the "voice" of the documentation sound consistent throughout all the articles.
+The standards below are how we make this happen.

 ### Meta-Information